 These issues are compounded by the fact the city is delayed in issuing its permanent streatery guidelines for public comment.
 It is unclear when these guidelines will be released, or and if they will address important questions such as how will the city address and enforce the ramifications.
 For instance, NYC’s capability for enforcement and historic neighborhood standards were carefully considered.
 We urge DC to follow NYC’s example and carefully consider how standards will be enforced, and that a draft enforcement plan, with status updates, be in place for public review.

-It is premature to extend the Pilot beyond a year with so many unresolved, and potentially unfunded, issues, and when a long-term vision is emerging.
+It is premature to extend the Pilot with so many unresolved, and potentially unfunded, issues, and when a long-term vision is emerging.
 Given the interest in both continuing the Pilot and moving toward a permanent program, our community needs to understand the trade-offs and the level of resources needed to sponsor this public space in Georgetown.

 We need measurable progress on the documented concerns related to this Pilot while the community simultaneously works on a holistic vision for these public spaces.
 ANC documentation of concerns from 2020-2023 can be found in the following links: